-The relevance of using empirical models for farm-scale estimates of greenhouse gas balances is untested and perhaps spurious, especially for developing country farming systems.
+The relevance of using empirical models for farm-scale estimates of GHG balances is untested and perhaps spurious, especially for farming systems in developing country.
 IPCC guidelines using Tier 1 default factors were not designed for this purpose.
-Tier 1 approaches were intended to be used when the source activity was relatively inconsequential to total GHG budgets, perhaps contributing less than five percent of the total.
-Furthermore, significant variation in GHG flux rates occur between point locations due to edaphic mechanisms that control biological emission processes.
+Tier 1 approaches were intended to be used when the source activity was relatively inconsequential to total GHG budgets, perhaps contributing less than five percent of the total (IPCC 2006).
+Furthermore, significant variations in GHG flux rates occur between point locations due to edaphic mechanisms that control biological emission processes.
 Because observations of GHG fluxes for tropical smallholder farming systems are scarce or nearly missing in available databases, Tier 1 default factors may considerably misrepresent flux rates for such systems.
-In view of the low use of N fertilizers, it is therefore not surprising that many of the N2O fluxes currently being measured in sub-Saharan Africa are 1/3 to 1/2 than the Tier 1 IPCC emission factors would suggest (Hickman et al., 2014).
+In view of the low use of N fertilizers and potential nonlinear response of N2O to increasing N addition, it is therefore not surprising that many of the N2O fluxes currently being measured in sub-Saharan Africa are 1/3 to 1/2 those obtained using the Tier 1 IPCC emission factors (Hickman et al., 2014, Shcherbak et al. 2014).
+Furthermore, there are strong indications that the response of soil N2O emissions to fertilizer applications is not linear - as assumed by the IPCC-EF approach - but exponential, with no significant change in emissions at low (<50-100 kg N) fertilizer application rates (Shcherbak et al., 2014; Van Groeningen et al., 2010).
 In consequence, using IPCC standards would currently lead to overestimate the impact of agriculture in Africa on the global atmospheric N2O budget.
 A comprehensive evaluation of Tier 1 emissions factors relating to GHG impacts measured in tropical regions is currently lacking.
-Despite these concerns, disaggregation of whole-farms into component activities and applying available empirical models remains perhaps the only way to estimate relative impacts of smallholder farming activities at the whole-farm level (Seebauer, 2014) and at minimum can be used to understand uncertainties around GHG balances and intensities and can generate hypotheses to identify important research gaps.
+Despite these concerns, disaggregation of whole-farms into component activities and applying available empirical models remains a way to estimate relative impacts of smallholder farming activities at the whole-farm level (Seebauer, 2014), though the results are highly uncertain.
+However, such estimates can be used to understand uncertainties around GHG balances and intensities and can generate hypotheses to identify important research gaps.

 Emissions from livestock production in the tropics, namely from enteric fermentation and manure management, present their own challenges due to data scarcity.
-Similarly to soil fluxes, emissions from both sources are poorly constrained and data are nonexistent in Africa.
+Similarly to soil fluxes, emissions from both sources are poorly constrained and according to the review by Owen and Silver (2015) data for dairy manure management are nonexistent in Africa and extremely scarce for other systems (Predotova et al. 2010).
 Yet in many countries, these sources are thought to be substantial fractions of the total GHG budgets.
 For example in Africa, methane from enteric fermentation and emissions from manure deposited on pasture represents roughly 40% and 28% of annual GHG emission (FAO 2015).
-However, there are no data that quantify emissions from either source despite our knowledge that the drivers of emissions (e.g., feed quality and quantity and C and N content of manure) are known to differ significantly from where emissions factors have been produced.
+However, there are almost no data that quantify emissions from either source despite our knowledge that the drivers of emissions (e.g., feed quality and quantity and C and N content of manure) are known to differ significantly from where emissions factors have been produced.